sjbylo/aba/README.md

     - or, installs Quay registry on the internal bastion (or remote internal bastion) and copies the generated pull secret and certificate into the `mirror/regcreds` directory for later use.
   - pull images from the Internet and store them in the registry.

-Now continue with "Install OpenShift" below.
+Now continue with "Installing OpenShift" below.

 Note that the above 'disconnected scenario' can be repeated, for example to download and install Operators as a day 2 operation or to upgrade OpenShift, by updating the `sync/imageset-sync.yaml` file and running `make sync/day2` again.